-Item Description Operating mode WiFi operating mode: access point (AP) - The router becomes an access point to which other devices in station (STA) mode can connect. station (STA) - The router becomes a client station.
-It receives data packets from the available access point (AP) and sends data from cable connection via the WiFi network.
+Item Description Subnet ID Width The maximum Subnet ID Width depends on your Site.
+Prefix - it is the remainder to 64 bits.
 SSID The unique identifier of WiFi network.
-Broadcast SSID Method of broadcasting the unique identifier of SSID network in bea- con frame and type of response to a request for sending the beacon frame.
+Broadcast SSID Method of broadcasting the unique identifier of SSID network in beacon frame and type of response to a request for sending the beacon frame.
 Enabled - SSID is broadcasted in beacon frame Zero length - Beacon frame does not include SSID.
-Requests for sending beacon frame are ignored. • Clear - All SSID characters in beacon frames are replaced by 0.
+Requests for sending beacon frame are ignored.
+Clear - All SSID characters in beacon frames are replaced by 0.
 Original length is kept.
 Requests for sending beacon frames are ignored.
-Probe Hidden SSID Probes hidden SSID (only for station (STA) mode) Client Isolation In access point (AP) mode only.
-If checked, the access point will isolate every connected client so they do not see each other (they are in different networks, they cannot PING between each other).
+Client Isolation If checked, the access point will isolate every connected client so they do not see each other (they are in different networks, they cannot PING between each other).
 If unchecked, the access point behavior is like a switch, but wireless - the clients are in the same LAN and can see each other.
-Continued on next page

-Item Description Country Code This option is not available for NAM routers - the "US" country code is set by default on these versions of router.
+Country Code This option is not available for NAM routers - the "US" country code is set by default on these versions of router.
 Code of the country where the router is installed.
 This code must be entered in ISO 3166-1 alpha-2 format.
 If a country code isn't specified and the router has not implemented a system to determine this code, it will use "US" as the default country code.
 If no country code is specified or if the wrong country code is entered, the router may violate country-specific regulations for the use of WiFi frequency bands.
-HW Mode HW mode of WiFi standard that will be supported by WiFi access point.
-IEE 802.11b (2.4 GHz) IEE 802.11b+g (2.4 GHz) IEE 802.11b+g+n (2.4 GHz) IEE 802.11a (5 GHz) IEE 802.11a+n (5 GHz) IEE 802.11a+c (5 GHz) Channel The channel, where the WiFi AP is transmitting.
+HW Mode HW mode of WiFi standard that will be supported by WiFi access point. • IEEE 802.11b (2.4 GHz) • IEEE 802.11b+g (2.4 GHz) • IEEE 802.11b+g+n (2.4 GHz) • IEEE 802.11a (5 GHz) • IEEE 802.11a+n (5 GHz) • IEEE 802.11ac (5 GHz) Channel The channel, where the WiFi AP is transmitting.
 Supported 2.4 GHz channels: 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13.
 On NAM routers only channels 1 to 11 are supported!
-Supported 5 GHz channels: 36, 38, 40, 42, 44, 46, 48, 52, 56, 60, 64, 100, 104, 108, 112, 116, 120, 124, 128, 132, 136, 140, 149, 153, 157, 161, 165.
-BW 40 MHz The option for HW mode 802.11n which allows transmission on two standard 20 MHz channels simultaneously.
-The option is also available in the STA mode and it has to be enabled in both the AP and the STA mode if using the high throughput mode.
-BW 80 MHz The option for HW mode 802.11c which allows transmission on two 40 MHz channels simultaneously.
-The option is also available in the STA mode and it has to be enabled in both the AP and the STA mode if using the high throughput mode.
+Supported 5 GHz channels: 36, 38, 40, 42, 44, 46, 48, 149, 153, 157, 161, 165.

+Item Description BW 40 MHz The option for 802.11b+g+n , 802.11a+n and 802.11ac HW modes only.
+It allows the transmission on two standard 20 MHz channels simultaneously.
 WMM Basic QoS for WiFi networks is enabled by checking this item.
 This version doesn't guarantee network throughput.
 It is suitable for simple applications that require QoS.

-Item Description Authentication Access control and authorization of users in the WiFi network. • Open - Authentication is not required (free access point).
+Authentication Access control and authorization of users in the WiFi network.
+Open - Authentication is not required (free access point).
 Shared - Basic authentication using WEP key.
-WPA-PSK - Authentication using higher authentication meth- ods PSK-PSK.
-WPA2-PSK - WPA-PSK using newer AES encryption.
+WPA-PSK - Authentication using higher authentication methods PSK-PSK. • WPA2-PSK - WPA-PSK using newer AES encryption.
 WPA-Enterprise - RADIUS authentication done by external server via username and password.
-WPA2-Enterprise - RADIUS authentication with better en- cryption.
+WPA2-Enterprise - RADIUS authentication with better encryption.
 802.1X - RADIUS authentication with port-based Network Access Control (PNAC) using encapsulation of the Extensible Authentication Protocol (EAP) over LAN - EAPOL.
-Encryption Type of data encryption in the WiFi network: • None - No data encryption.
-WEP - Encryption using static WEP keys.
-This encryption can be used for Shared authentication. • TKIP - Dynamic encryption key management that can be used for WPA-PSK and WPA2-PSK authentication. • AES - Improved encryption used for WPA2-PSK authentication.
-WEP Key Type Type of WEP key for WEP encryption: ASCII - WEP key in ASCII format. • HEX - WEP key in hexadecimal format.
+Encryption Type of data encryption in the WiFi network: None - No data encryption. • WEP - Encryption using static WEP keys.
+This encryption can be used for Shared authentication. • TKIP - Dynamic encryption key management that can be used for WPA-PSK and WPA2-PSK authentication.
+AES - Improved encryption used for WPA2-PSK authentication.
+WEP Key Type Type of WEP key for WEP encryption: ASCII - WEP key in ASCII format.
+HEX - WEP key in hexadecimal format.
 WEP Default Key This specifies the default WEP key.
-Continued on pext page